SoftwareAG/c8y-docs/src/documents/guides/mqtt/implementation.html.md

 ## Connecting via MQTT

 Cumulocity supports MQTT both via TCP and WebSockets.
+As the URL you can use mqtt.cumulocity.com.

 Available ports: